Advice for the cruise industry

 1These percentages relate to either acute gastroenteritis, COVID-19 or ARI individually.
 When filled out correctly, the tables in ‘TAB 3 – Outbreak Status’ of the Cruise vessel reporting template for acute respiratory or gastrointestinal infection (XLSX 595.15KB) will determine this.

 The cruise vessel’s safety policies and procedures should address all elements of the passenger and crew experience.

 This should include, but is not limited to:

-- COVID-19 testing and surveillance for passengers and crew.
+- Providing infectious diseases (including COVID-19 and influenza) testing for passengers and crew.

 - Management of embarkation, disembarkation and shore excursions.

-- Management of cases in crew and passengers while on board the vessel, and after disembarkation.
+- Management of cases in crew and passengers while on board the vessel.

-- Reporting and notification processes for positive COVID-19 test results.
+- Reporting and notification processes for test results that are positive for infectious diseases.

-- Clinical assessment, support and evacuation procedures for passengers and crew with COVID-19.
+- Clinical assessment, support and evacuation procedures for passengers and crew with infectious diseases.